don-bski/perl-stuff/README.md

 **OS: Linux and Windows**<br/>
 Dumps the specified file contents to the console.
 Hex and its ASCII equivalent characters are displayed.

-### WallpaperChange.pl
-**OS: Linux**<br/>
-A program written for the RPi4 that is used to change the desktop image (wallpaper) using linux pcmanfm.
-It can also keep the screen display active by using xdotool, if available, to perform a periodic mouse pointer movement in the corner of the screen.
-One or more picture directories are specified on the startup CLI.

 ### DrawPoker.pl
 **OS: Linux**<br/>
 Proof of concept five card draw poker game.
 CLI based ANSI color/character cards.
 Only basic game play is implemented and win/lose checking is incomplete.